thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 #### Basic widget settings

-Let's assume you have added the "Timeseries - Flot" widget to display thermometers using the widget data configuration [step](/docs/{{docsPrefix}}user-guide/dashboards/#widget-data-settings) only.
+Let's assume you have added the "Timeseries Line Chart" widget to display thermometers using the widget data configuration [step](/docs/{{docsPrefix}}user-guide/dashboards/#widget-data-settings) only.
 You should see a similar widget (note that you should send/simulate some data to see the actual lines in the chart):

 {% include images-gallery.html imageCollection="basic-settings" %}